-A lipoma is a very common benign mass made up exclusively of fat cells.
-While the vast majority of lipomas are located just under the skin anywhere in the body, these lumpy masses may also develop in the abdomen and chest.
+A lipoma is a common benign mass made up exclusively of fat cells.
+While most lipomas in dogsare located just under the skin anywhere in the body, these lumpy masses may also develop in the abdomen and chest.

-About 16% of dogs are affected Middle-aged to geriatric dogs are most predisposed.
+About 16% of middle-aged to geriatric dogs are most predisposed to be affected.
 Among these, obese adult female dogs are particularly at risk.
-Cats, on the other hand, are unlikely lipoma patients.
 Lipomas are considered rare among felines.

 As benign masses, lipomas are not considered cancerous.
 As such, they do not metastasize (spread) to other tissues.
-They can, however, prove problematic in other ways, as when they grow large enough to interfere with normal movement or when these space-occupying masses arise in inconvenient anatomical locations.
+However, canine lipomas can prove problematic in other ways, such as when they grow large enough to interfere with normal movement or when these space-occupying masses arise in inconvenient anatomical locations.

-As with so many other masses -- cancerous or otherwise -- the exact cause of lipomas is unknown.
+As with so many other masses, cancerous or otherwise, the exact cause of dog lipomas is unknown.
 Because some breeds of dogs are overrepresented, some genetic influence can be assumed.

-A lipoma will typically present initially as a small, hemispherical lump under a dog's skin.
-It will usually appear haired, relatively soft and somewhat mobile, though variations in texture (firmer masses that are more firmly adhered to the underlying tissues) are not uncommon.
+A lipoma on a dogwill typically present initially as a small, hemispherical lump under a dog's skin.
+It will usually appear haired, relatively soft, and somewhat mobile, though variations in texture (firmer masses that are more firmly adhered to the underlying tissues) are not uncommon.

 Many dogs will present with multiple lipomas on their body at once.